SAE1022943/Weekly-Activities/README.md

 # Weekly-Activities
-GAD170 Game scripting course.
-Repositories for Unity files.
+GAD170 Game scripting course repository.
+Use SourceTree to push and pull files onto this.